lazydynamics/Gears.jl/docs/src/tutorials/job_types.md

 # [Job Types](@id tutorial-job-types)

-Jobs represent the actual work to be performed in `EnvironmentEngine`.
+Jobs represent the actual work to be performed in `Gears`.
 They are the atomic building blocks created with the `every()` function.
 On this page we will cover the creation of different types of jobs.

 ## Job Types Overview

-Currently, `EnvironmentEngine` supports the following job types:
+Currently, `Gears` supports the following job types:

 1. **Timed Jobs** - Execute at regular intervals
 2. **ASAP Jobs** - Execute as soon as possible (on every tick)